vikas15cdr/transcript-text/README.md

 This Python application performs semantic search on a transcript using different methods:
 - TF-IDF with cosine similarity
 - OpenAI embeddings
-- GROQ API with Mixtral LLM
+- GROQ API with llama LLM

 ## Installation